Kae-Desu/CTFs/PicoCTF/General/README.md

 # General Skills
-this is the "general skills" directory
+this is the "General Skills" directory

 | Challenge Name | Points | Solve | WU |
 |:----------|:----------:|:----------:|:----------:|